FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 ## FusionAuth setup

-Go to "Settings" and create an API key by going to "Settings" and then to "API Keys".
+Go to "Settings" and then create an API key by going to "API Keys".
 We'll be using this key to script some of our theme management, which means we need permission for this endpoint:

 * `/api/theme`: all methods

 You may also check no endpoints or methods.
 This creates a super-user key, able to do anything.
 Well, at least able to access all of the FusionAuth API.
 This is fine for a tutorial, but for production, please limit access.

-## Creating a custom theme
+## Creating a custom theme for a single or multi-tenant configuration

 The next step is to create a new theme.
 You will be changing some of the messages to improve the user experience, and the default theme is read-only.
 Themes are assigned on a tenant by tenant basis, so you can either change the theme for the default tenant (what this tutorial does) or create a new tenant and assign a new theme to it.
 FusionAuth supports multiple tenants out of the box, so either way works.